leap71/leap71.github.io/coding-for-engineers/16-computational-geometry-part4.md

 }
 ```

-First we calculate a normalized interpolation factor, which goes 0 to 1, with 1 being the last subdivision.
+First we calculate a normalized interpolation factor, which goes 0 to 1, with 1 being the last position.

 Then we determine our position along the top edge and the bottom edge, using the `tX` interpolation factor (keep in mind, that a quad doesn't have to be a square, or even a rectangle, so we cannot assume the X position of the two to be correlated, that's why we calculate them independently). `Lerp`, by the way, is just a linear interpolation function.